Las Vegas Smog Check Services

 Exemptions include new vehicles in their first three registrations, hybrid-electric vehicles for the first five years, vehicles produced before 1967, motorcycles, mopeds, vehicles in remote areas of Nevada, alternative fuel vehicles, and diesel vehicles over 14,000 pounds.
 Vehicles registered as Classic Rod, Classic Vehicle, or Old Timer with limited mileage, or as a Replica Vehicle are also exempt.

 A test is valid for 90 days.
-For vehicles purchased from a Nevada dealer, the test is valid for 180 days from the test date.
+For vehicles purchased from a dealer in Nevada, the test is valid for 180 days from the test date.

 These vehicles undergo an On-Board Diagnostics (OBD) test, where a technician connects a device to the vehicle’s OBD computer to analyze the emissions system.
 If the battery was recently disconnected, it’s advised to drive the vehicle under varying conditions for up to a week to allow the system to reset.